dave-code-ruiz/elkbledom/README.md

     BleakOutOfConnectionSlotsError: Failed to connect after 9 attempt(s): No backend with an available connection slot that can reach address
     ```
 2. Live state polling doesn't work.
+3. It is possible you have interference between the LED strip and the TV remote control or another devices.
+When you press some buttons on the remote control, the status of the lights could be changes.
-3. I am waiting for read status value:
+4. I am waiting for read status value:

             ```